A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Atomistic (MD) model and its coarse-grained approximation - consistency studies

-One type is that as indicated in \cite{hou}, we may determine the weak limits of $F$ and $v$ by suitable space-time average.
-Convoluting $F$ as a function of $X$ with a mollifier $g_{\epsilon}$, we obtain the average values of $F$ denoted as $F_{\textrm{avg}}$,
+Theorems \ref{thm:dis-Ed} and \ref{thm:4.3} ensure the existence of a global solution of \eqref{eq:dis-pde}.
+Now we turn to another type of measure of the coarse-grained solution.
+Hou and Lax \cite{Hou1991} pointed out that the weak limits of $F$ and $v$ were determined by a suitable space average.
+Convoluting $F$ as a function of $X$ with a mollifier $g_{\tau}$, we obtain the average value of $F$ denoted as $F_{\textrm{avg}}$,

 where

 and